Leadership Performance Plan

 The performance condition for PSUs is relative total shareholder return (TSR) measured over three years.
 The PSUs vest within a range of 0% to 200%.
-Vesting starts at the 50th percentile of TSR relative to peers with 50% vesting and is capped at 200%** vesting at the 75th percentile relative to peers.
-In case of a negative TSR over three years, the Compensation Committee retains the discretion to reduce the level of vesting.
+Vesting starts at the 50th percentile of TSR relative to peers with 50% vesting and is capped at the 75th percentile relative to peers with 200%** vesting.
+In case of a negative TSR over three years, the Compensation Committee retains the discretion to trigger vesting at a lower level of TSR.

-Swiss Re’s three-year TSR performance is assessed relative to the TSR of the predefined peer group for the same period.
-This peer group consists of companies that are similar in scale, have a global footprint or a similar business mix to Swiss Re.
-The peer group, which is set at the beginning of the plan period includes Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Everest Re Group Ltd, Hannover Rueck SE, MetLife Inc, Muenchener Rueckversicherungs-Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, RenaissanceRe Holdings Ltd, SCOR SE, XL Group Ltd1 and Zurich Insurance Group Ltd.
+Swiss Re’s three-year TSR performance is assessed relative to the TSR of the pre-defined peer group for the same period.
+This peer group consists of companies that are similar in scale and have a global footprint or a similar business mix to Swiss Re.
+The peer group, which is set at the beginning of the plan period, includes Allianz SE, American International Group Inc, Aviva PLC, AXA SA, Chubb Limited, Everest Re Group Ltd, Hannover Rueck SE, MetLife Inc, Muenchener Rueckversicherungs-Gesellschaft AG, Prudential PLC, QBE Insurance Group Ltd, Reinsurance Group of America Inc, RenaissanceRe Holdings Ltd, SCOR SE and Zurich Insurance Group Ltd.

 The LPP pool granted each year is reviewed in the context of sustainable business performance and affordability, and funded as part of the total variable compensation pool.